gbeckers/Darr/examplearrays/examplearray_float16.darr/README.txt

 This directory contains a numeric array that is stored in an open and simple format and that is easy to access in most analysis environments.
 In Python, you can use the Darr library (https://pypi.org/project/darr/), which was used to create the data.
-If Darr is not available, it is straightforward to access the data using the information below, which includes code for a number of popular platforms.
+Alternatively, to access the data directly in Python or other environments, use the information below, which includes code for a number of popular platforms.

 Data format
 ===========

-The file 'arrayvalues.bin' contains a numeric array in the following format:
+The file 'arrayvalues.bin' contains the raw binary values of the numeric array, without header information, in the following format:

   Numeric type: 16-bit half precision float (sign bit, 5 bits exponent, 10 bits mantissa) Byte order: little (most-significant byte last) Array dimensions: (8, 2)
   Array order layout:  C (Row-major; last dimension varies most rapidly with memory address)

-The file only contains the raw binary values, without header information.

-Format details are also stored in json format in the separate UTF-8 text file, 'arraydescription.json' to facilitate automatic reading by a program.
+These details are also stored in JSON format in the separate UTF-8 text file, 'arraydescription.json'.

-The file 'metadata.json' contains metadata in json UTF-8 text format.
+The file 'metadata.json' contains metadata in JSON UTF-8 text format.

 Example code for reading the numeric data